-Recruit Basic Training, also referred to as "Boot Camp," is 6 to 13 weeks of extremely intense military training which, depending on the Service Branch, is conducted at one of the several Military Training Centers throughout the U.S., from California to New Jersey.
+Recruit basic training, also referred to as boot camp, is 6-13 weeks of extremely intense military training that, depending on the service branch, is conducted at one of the several military training centers throughout the U.S., from California to New Jersey.

-The Drill Instructor is responsible for ensuring recruits are fully prepared to meet the everyday challenges, from the dangers of the battlefield to the rigors of life at sea.
-You will be given the tools necessary to perform given your tasks with the efficiency, courage and confidence to succeed in the face of adversity.
+The drill instructor is responsible for ensuring recruits are prepared fully to meet the everyday challenges, from the dangers of the battlefield to the rigors of life at sea.
+You will be given the tools necessary to perform your tasks with the efficiency, courage and confidence to succeed in the face of adversity.

 - Keep a good attitude.
-Remember, EVERYONE gets chewed out in boot camp, even when they have done well.
-It won't be this way after you graduate Basic.
+Remember, everyone gets chewed out in boot camp, even when they have done well.
+It won't be this way after you graduate basic training.

 - If you're "on time," then you're late.
 Always be where you're supposed to be five minutes early.